buddhist-uni/buddhist-uni.github.io/_content/monographs/heart-of-darkness_conrad.md

 > The mind of man is capable of anything.

-A British novel about the "horrors" of colonialism: and what Europeans thought about them.
+A British novel about the "horrors" of colonialism and what Europeans thought about them.

 For more about this classic novel, see (for example) [the Writ Large Episode on the book and its history](https://newbooksnetwork.com/on-joseph-conrads-heart-of-darkness).